Guide · 12 minute read

 Do I need Twilio, Zapier, or a backend route?

-Where should the script tag go?
+Where should the install snippet go?

 For plain HTML or WordPress, place it near the end of the page or before the closing body tag.
 For Next.js, use next/script with strategy="lazyOnload" so the form loads without blocking the page.